bigtit/autokey/README.md

-A simple and lite auto keying tool
+A simple auto keying tool
 ----------------------------------------------------
 for online games such as wow, jx3 on win platform.